-The library will be open Sundays after our worship service, as well as when our church office is open — Monday through Friday from 10:00 a.m. to 2:00 p.m.
-It will be self-serve, rather than staffed by librarians.
-Just put on your mask, say hi to those in the office, and proceed to the library on the first floor.
-On the table in the library there’s a sign directing you to leave the signed book card when you are checking out, and another directing where to return your books.
+The library is open Sundays after our worship service, as well as when our church office is open — Monday through Friday from 10:00 a.m. to 2:00 p.m.
+Most times, it is self-serve, rather than staffed by librarians.
+On the table in the library you’ll find a sign directing you to leave the signed book card when you are checking out, and another directing where to return your books.

 Please do not leave donations in the library!
 Instead, please contact us at email@example.com with the name of the hard copy book you wish to donate.
 We also welcome suggestions for new books you would like to recommend we purchase.